 Operational hours vary throughout the year.
 Please confirm hours and closure dates on our CALENDAR prior to your visit.

-Tickets for regular planetarium programs must be purchased in-person.
-Tickets go on sale approximately 30 minutes before the scheduled program.
+Tickets for regular planetarium programs can be purchased in-person or online.
+In-person tickets go on sale approximately 30 minutes before the scheduled program.
+To purchase online, select the link specific to the program that you would like to purchase in the program descriptions below.
 All major credit cards are accepted.

 Free planetarium tickets are available for DCSD employees (with ID).
 Discounts for military personnel, ASTC Passport Members and college students are also available with proper ID.